 Music in a video can perform a lot of different roles.
 To make sure you will be using the music the right way, you will need to sort out what type of video you are creating and decide on what role you want music to play.

-For example, you can use subtle music in the background for explainer videos or demos which focus on features and benefits.
+For example, you can use subtle music in the background for explainer videos or demos which focus on features.
 You can also use music in a live action or story-centered video to create emotional cues and advance the plot.

 2. Go over the budget you want to allocate for your music

-Another important factor you have to take into account when choosing music is the amount of budget you are allowed to work with.
+Another important factor you have to take into account when choosing music is the amount of budget you can allocate.